 Many guests are reporting that passengers from England who showed up to the terminal yesterday were sent home.
 International guests who were already in town preparing to board the ship were offered a night on board the vessel while alternative travel arrangements are made.

-The April 30th trip from New York City back to Southampton is also canceled.
+The April 30th trip from New York City back to Southampton has also been canceled.
 This is expected because — depending on how long repairs take — the ship would likely not be able to make it across the Atlantic fast enough to arrive in the U.S. by April 30th.

 Luckily, those who live in Europe, are already in the U.S., and don’t want to take a flight to get back home may have a few options, as many cruise lines are currently repositioning ships from the U.S. to Europe for the summer.